Best Tiles for Shower Walls & Floors in Los Angeles

 Hexagon, diamond, or Moroccan-inspired patterns bring a custom, designer look.
 These tiles are often used sparingly as a feature wall or behind the shower niche.

-Tiles to Be Careful With in Shower Walls & Ceilings
+Tiles to Be Careful With in Shower Walls and Floors

 • Real Natural Stone